EteimZ/EteimZ/README.md

 # 👋🏿 Hi, I'm Eteims

-### I'm an Engineeer, I love knowing how things work ...
+### I'm an Engineer, I love knowing how things work ...

 - 🔭 I'm currently fascinated by Machine learning and the web.
 - 👯 I’m looking to collaborate on: